ksahlin/strobemers/README.md

 For strobemers, `strobe_match.py` saves the positions for both the first and second strobe.
 Two strobemers with start positions `(q_1, p_1)` and `(q_2, p_2)` on the query and length `k` strobes overlap if `q_1 <= q_2 <= p_1` and the same holds on the reference.
 Notice that because of the random length between the strobes, we can either have `q_1 <= q_2 <= p_1 <= p_2` or `q_1 <= q_2 <= p_2 <= p_1`.
 They are merged into one match of length `max(p_2 + k, p_1+k) - q_1`.
 Any chain of such overlapping matches are merged into one match.

+The tool currently have a known bug of not being able to merge matches when there exist a repeat occuring at least twice within _both_ the query and reference sequence.
+In this case the matches may become fragmented, i.e., not merged into MAMs.

 CREDITS